JanusSkov/MobileStatusBarTheme/README.md

 # MobileStatusBarTheme
 Simple Meta Tag solution for changing color theme of the Mobile Status Bar / Toolbar in Chrome, Firefox OS and Opera.

-Insert these Meta tags in the <head> section of your HTML document and use only Hexadecimal as color Codes.
+Insert these Meta tags in the <head> section of your HTML document but use only Hexadecimal as color codes:
 ```
 <!-- Android -->
 <meta name="theme-color" content="#ff6800">